- What We Do

 - Donate to POST

 Looking for great dog-friendly hikes for you and your furry friends?
-Since our local lands are filled with critical habitat for a variety of sensitive species, not all preserves have dog-friendly trails.
-To make it easier for you to find a spot to bring your dog, here’s a list of our favorite POST-protected properties right here on the Peninsula that do welcome man’s best friend.
+To make it easier for you to find a spot to bring your dog, here’s a list of our favorite POST-protected properties right here on the Peninsula that welcome man’s best friend.
 Learn more about these dog-friendly hikes below!

 This three-mile hike offers a lovely mix of woods and grassy patches, with an energetic stream winding through it all.
 POST saved this pristine habitat from becoming a housing development.
 This property, now managed by our partner Midpen, is an important link to Windy Hill, Skyline Ridge and Russian Ridge Open Space Preserves.
 Look for blackberries along the trail, and keep your pets away from the local skunks!
 You can find more route details here.